Triaxial Schwarzschild Models of Brightest Cluster Galaxies with Long-Slit LBT Data: Comments on individual galaxies

 \item \textbf{A2255:} \\ The galaxy is quite round ($\varepsilon < 0.3$) and has a 25$^\circ$ twist in the outskirts.
 There are several geometries compatible with the photometry (the best-fit one is triaxial until 40 kpc and then prolate). \\ The most prominent absorption lines are masked for some bins because they cannot be properly fitted (they are too deep), even using the full MILES library. $\sigma$ steadily rises towards the outskirts and does not increase towards the centre; the galaxy does not rotate.
 We measure $\sigma_0 = 257 \pm 4$ km/s; \citet{Oegerle91} report $285 \pm 30$ km/s. \\ We attempt to model the two galaxy halves separately obtaining mass parameters differing by one order of magnitude and omit it because of no BH detection, due to unresolved BH SOI. \\

 \item \textbf{A2256:} \\ The photometry has also been published by \citet{Blakeslee92}, who report PA = 300$^\circ$.
 We assume PA = 140$^\circ$.
 This is one of the roundest galaxies of our sample ($\varepsilon < 0.2$).
 Therefore, it was analyzed following \citet{Rob24}.
 We only use the photometry up to 50" when deprojecting because the $\varepsilon$ and PA could not be estimated beyond that point. \\ The galaxy was re-observed in 2025 due to poor seeing conditions during the first run.
 This is one of the few examples with $\sigma_0 > 300$ km/s, which still significantly underestimates \mbh.
 The profile increases outwards from 5", h$_4$ is negative, and we do not observe rotation.
-This is the most massive UMBH of our sample.
+This is the most massive UMBH of our sample and the same time the BCG with the largest core size.
 It has a spherical and very massive DM halo. \\

 \item \textbf{A2319:} \\ The galaxy is round ($\varepsilon < 0.25$), with viewing angles along the major axis.
 Therefore, we test more deprojections to properly sample the degeneracy.
 The best-fit one has $p(r) \sim 0.8$. \\ The velocity dispersion starts increasing outwards from 3", reaching $\sim$500 km/s at $r \sim 15$", while h$_4$ is negative at all radii.
-Several kinematic bins need extended masking beyond 4500 \AA. \\ The DM halo is massive and oblate.
+Several kinematic bins need extended masking beyond 4500 \AA. \\ The DM halo is massive and prolate.
 The anisotropy is mildly tangential everywhere.
-It has one of the smallest cores of our sample (r$_\mathrm{b} \sim$ 0.3 kpc). \\
+It has one of the smallest cores of our sample (r$_\mathrm{b} \sim$ 0.3 kpc), which should be treated with caution. \\

 \item \textbf{A2388:} \\ For this galaxy we only took H-band data at LBT.
 The galaxy has several deprojections compatible with the photometry, showing mild triaxiality in the innermost regions and almost prolate in the outermost regions.
 There is little or no rotation visible in the kinematics, while $\sigma$ rises both towards the centre and outward from 4". \\ We get nearly identical values for \mbh, $\Gamma$, and $\rho_0$ from both halves.
 Interestingly, the anisotropy inside the core is lower on one half ($\beta_\mathrm{min} \sim$ [-1.0, -0.6]).
 It has one of the most lightweight (slightly triaxial) DM halos of the sample. \\